digitnet/digitnet.github.io/jpeg-toolbox.markdown

 ---
 layout: page
-title: Phil Sallee's Toolbox
+title: JPEG Toolbox
-permalink: /phil-sallee-toolbox/
+permalink: /jpeg-toolbox/
 ---
 <br />
 <div style="text-align: justify"> The Matlab’s built-in functions used to handle digital images provide only basic conversion between the given JPEG file and image pixels.
 Thus, they are not effective in dealing with a DCT-based steganographic method since there is no access to the qDCT coefficients.
 To overcome this issue, we use a dedicated Matlab JPEG Toolbox developed by Phil Sallee.
 The Sallee’s Toolbox contains special functions allowing to access and manipulate the qDCT coefficients of a given JPEG file.</div>